Geometric allocation approach to accelerating directed worm algorithm: Results

 \section{Results}

-We investigate the performance of our worm algorithm for the Ising model on the simple cubic lattice, focusing on the critical slowing down at the transition temperature.
-We compare the present algorithm to the classical worm algorithm\,\cite{ProkofievS2001} and the Wolff cluster algorithm\,\cite{Wolff1989}.
-The ensemble used in simulations is represented by the Boltzmann distribution at the critical temperature: $1/T_{\rm c} \approx 0.22165455$\,\cite{DengB2003}.
-The boundary condition is periodic in all the spatial directions.
-We optimize the worm scattering probability as illustrated in Fig.~\ref{fig:go3}.
+We investigate the performance of our worm algorithm for the simple cubic lattice Ising model, focusing on critical slowing down at the transition temperature.
+We compare the present algorithm with the classical worm\,\cite{ProkofievS2001} and the Wolff algorithms\,\cite{Wolff1989}.
+The ensemble used in the simulations is represented by Eq.~({\ref{Z}) at the critical temperature, $1/T_{\rm c} \approx 0.22165455$\,\cite{DengB2003}.
+Periodic boundaries were used in all the spatial directions.
+We optimize the worm scattering probability, as illustrated in Fig.~\ref{fig:go3}.
 More than $2^{24}$ Monte Carlo samples were taken, in total, after $2^{16}$ thermalization steps.